Acland Burghley School A GSG School

 Headteacher

-Since 2015, Nicholas John.
-Read classics at Oxford, followed by a PGCE at Canterbury Christ Church University and then a NPQH.
-His first teaching job was at Springwood High School, a mixed comprehensive in King’s Lynn, followed by a post as second in the English department at Rosemary Muskar High School, and then head of faculty at Great Yarmouth High School for the next five years.
+Since 2015, the ‘dynamic and excellent’ Nicholas John.
+Educated at Ampleforth College, then read classics at Oxford, followed by PGCE at Canterbury Christ Church University and NPQH.
+Career spent in comprehensive schools, firstly teaching at Springwood High School in King’s Lynn, followed by stints at Rosemary Musker High School and Great Yarmouth High School.
 In 2009 he got his first senior leadership position as deputy head of St Paul’s Way Trust School in Tower Hamlets, where he helped the school rise in the Ofsted ranks from ‘inadequate’ to ‘outstanding’ in less than four years.
-GCSE results also improved significantly.
-During this time he also did some consultancy work for struggling schools in Brent and Greenwich.

 Subscribe now for instant access to read The Good Schools Guide review.